Hayfork Creek: History

 The Wintu Native American tribe (specifically the Nor-El-Muk or Hayfork Wintu, one of six major divisions of the tribe) lived along Hayfork Creek.
 The range of the Wintu extended roughly through the highlands and mountains of the upper Hayfork Creek basin bordering on the Hayfork Valley, although archaeological sites containing spearheads and arrowheads have been discovered as far downstream as Hyampom.
 The Wintu established permanent winter camps on streams, and during the spring and summer traveled to farther and higher-elevation areas to hunt.
 The staple food of the Native Americans was salmon, which thrived in abundance in the rivers of the region.
 Other important foods included, acorn various types of berries or small game.

 The first outsider to see Hayfork Creek was fur trapper Jedediah Smith in the dawn of 1828, who was leading an expedition from northern California into Oregon.
 Their route took them up Hayfork Creek, the South Fork Trinity River, and the Trinity and Klamath Rivers before they arrived on the far north Pacific coast of California.
 However, the party did not stay in the area for long.
 The route along lower Hayfork Creek that Smith and his men had taken later became a trade path between the Central Valley and coastal Oregon.

 Following the California Gold Rush, in which gold was discovered along the Trinity River in 1848, Americans began to settle the Hayfork Valley and because of its abundant water, mild climate and fertile soils it quickly became the most productive agricultural area or the "breadbasket" of Trinity County.
 Miners worked claims along the upper section of the creek and along some of its headwaters tributaries.
-In 1851, the town of Hayfork was first established, and was originally named Kingsberrys.
+In 1851, the town of Hayfork was first established, and was originally named Kingsbury.
 The town boomed because of the valley's rapidly improving economy, reaching a population of 1,200 by 1860.
 The Hyampom Valley, while smaller than the Hayfork Valley, has similar qualities and the first permanent European settlements were built in the 1860s.

 In 1852, a settler from Weaverville, a town situated about 15 mi northeast of the Hayfork Valley, was reportedly killed by Native Americans and his herd of cattle stolen.
 After his body was found, a searching party tracked the natives to their camp on the confluence of Bridge Gulch and Hayfork Creek, the former of which is spanned by a natural bridge made infamous from the impending events.
 About 70 whites set out from Weaverville within a week of the murder, and killed 153 of the 158 Native Americans in what became known as the Bridge Gulch Massacre.